usefathom/wordpress-plugin/README.md

 # Fathom WordPress Plugin

-A simple plugin to add the Fathom tracking snippet to your WordPress site.
+A simple plugin to add the [Fathom Analytics](https://usefathom.com/) tracking snippet to your WordPress site.

 ### Usage